firemanwayne/CFVFDDesktopRepository/README.md

 Staffed positions are composed of a Schedule, Position, and Member object.

 Test Requests:
-Each method tests a different portion of the api to ensure that the returned data is what you requested
+Each method tests a different portion of the api to ensure that the returned data is what you requested or you can run all tests by calling the RunTestSuite() method.